A generalization of the Oort Conjecture: The base case

 In particular, for any possible $u_1$ (called $h$ in \cite{BWZ:dd} and \cite{BW:ll}), a Hurwitz tree is constructed in \cite{BW:ll} that gives rise to a lift of some $L'/k[[s]]$ whose $\ints/p$-subextension has ramification break $u_1$.
 The valuations of the branch points of the lift (in terms of the coordinate $T$) can be read off from this Hurwitz tree.
 This is done in the local context in \cite{BW:ll}, but the local-global principle allows us to conclude the global result of Lemma \ref{Lbase}.
 We split the proof up into the two cases $u_1 < p$ and $u_1 > p$.

 If $u_1 < p$, then the Hurwitz tree is irreducible (\cite{GM:op}).
-Thus the underlying combinatorial tree consists of two nodes: a root node $v_0$ and a node $v_1$.
+Thus the underlying combinatorial tree consists of two vertices: a root vertex $v_0$ and a vertex $v_1$.
 The points in the set $B$ of \cite[Definition 3.2]{BW:ll} all lie on $v_1$.
 Since the points in $B$ represent the specializations of branch points of $Y \to X$, the valuation of each of these branch points is equal to $p$ times the thickness $\epsilon$ of the edge connecting to $v_0$ and $v_1$ (the factor of $p$ comes from \cite[Proposition 2.3.2]{Ra:sp}).
 Since the conductor of the Hurwitz tree is $u_1$, we see that $|B| = u_1 + 1$.
 Since the differential form $\omega_1$ on $v_1$ has simple poles at the points of $B$ and no other zeroes or poles aside from a zero at the point $z$ corresponding to the unique edge $e$, this zero has order $u_1 - 1$.
 Then the definition of Hurwitz tree implies that or Since $r_1 < p\epsilon = p/u_1(p-1)$, this case is proved.

-If $u_1 > p$, then \cite[Theorem 4.3]{BW:ll} gives a construction of the appropriate Hurwitz tree, splitting the construction into two cases.
-In both cases, the underlying combinatorial tree has a root node $v_0$, a node $v_1$, and several other nodes.
+If $u_1 > p$, then \cite[Theorem 4.3]{BW:ll} gives a construction of the appropriate Hurwitz tree when $m=2$, splitting the construction into two cases.
+In both cases, the underlying combinatorial tree has a root vertex $v_0$, a vertex $v_1$, and several other vertices.
 Furthermore, in both cases, the different $\delta_{v_1}$ can be any rational number in $(0, 1)$.
 Again, the valuation of each of the branch points is $p\epsilon$, where $\epsilon$ is the thickness of the edge connecting $v_0$ to $v_1$.
-The definition of Hurwitz tree implies that and taking $\delta_{v_1} > 1/p$ ensures that $r_1 < p\epsilon$.
+The definition of Hurwitz tree implies that and taking $\delta_{v_1} > 1/p$ ensures that $p\epsilon > r_1$.
+As is mentioned in \cite[Proof of Theorem 2.1]{BWZ:dd}, this can be generalized easily to the case $m > 2$.
+One has the same freedom for $\delta_{v_1}$ and $\epsilon$ in this case.
 This completes the proof of Lemma \ref{Lbase}.

 \begin{rem} The global context of \S\ref{Sind} was simply an encumbrance in this section, but it will be helpful later on. \end{rem}